RinCynar/aGmua/_posts/2024-06-01-BUILE-YOUR-WEBSITE-FOR-FREE.md

 The above command will:

-1. Check out the code to the [latest tag][latest-tag] (to ensure the stability of your site: as the code for the default branch is under development).
+1. Check out the code to the [latest tag](https://github.com/cotes2020/jekyll-theme-chirpy/tags) (to ensure the stability of your site: as the code for the default branch is under development).
 2. Remove non-essential sample files and take care of GitHub-related files.
 3. Build CSS/JS assets files and then make them tracked by Git.
 4. Automatically create a new commit to save the changes above.